KaungSatLinn/TaskManagementAPI/README.md

 | `/api/tasks/{id}`         | GET         | Get a specific task by ID   |
 | `/api/tasks/{id}`         | PUT         | Update a task by ID         |
 | `/api/tasks/delete/{id}`  | POST        | Delete a task by ID         |

+## Frontend Setup

+The frontend source code for this application is located in the [FrontEnd](FrontEnd) folder.
+You can directly run the Index page at `FrontEnd/pages/tasks` after the API is run.